iFonny/technical-test-spacedevs/README.md

-# technical-test-spacedevs

-Webapp that displays all orbital launches of a birthdate using [The Space Devs API](https://thespacedevs.com/llapi).
+React application that asks the user his date of birth, then displays all the orbital launches of his year/month/week/day of birth using [The Space Devs API](https://thespacedevs.com/llapi).

 ![screenshot](https://github.com/iFonny/technical-test-spacedevs/blob/master/.assets/screenshot.png)